-Your star cookie is complete!
+Your jellyfish cookie is complete!

-storing and sharing
+storing and sharing Allow your cookies to dry for at least 8 hours (possibly more) until they are hard to the touch.
 You can store your cookies in an air tight container or bag.
 They will remain soft cookies for around two weeks in a sealed container.
 You can even freeze them to enjoy later.

-enjoy your cookies!

-Share with friends or family or keep all for yourself!
+Share with friends or family or keep all for yourself! enjoy your cookies!